Snowmobile Municipal Grant

 Related Forms and Information:

 Some of the forms below are downloadable PDF documents.
 You will need the free Acrobat Reader to view them.
-If you have difficulty accessing PDF forms, try the Adobe online tool to convert a PDF to HTML text or call the Snowmobile Program at (207) 287-4957.
+If you have difficulty accessing PDF forms call the Snowmobile Program at (207) 287-4957.

 How can a municipality or county apply for this grant?

-Request the necessary forms from the Bureau of Parks and Lands, Snowmobile Program or download them from this site (see above); complete them as required; have them signed in blue ink by the appropriate municipal official; and forward them to the above agency.
+Request the necessary forms from the Snowmobile Program, Off-road Recreational Vehicle Office, or download them from this site (see right column of this webpage); complete them as required; have them signed by the appropriate municipal official; and forward them to the above agency.
 Due to a lack of funds we are currently not accepting any new Municipal projects that aren't already participating in the program.